-Bosnia and Herzegovina: TPP Tuzla state aid case1.
-July 2020. / SEE Energy News
+Bosnia and Herzegovina: TPP Tuzla state aid case, SEE Energy News

 The Energy Community Secretariat refers thermal power plant Tuzla state aid case to the Ministerial Council – EnC Secretariat submitted a Reasoned Request to the Ministerial Council for a Decision under Article 91 of the Energy Community Treaty.
 The case concerns compliance with the Energy Community State aid rules by a decision of the State Aid Council of Bosnia and Herzegovina of 23 July 2018, deciding that a guarantee issued by Federation of Bosnia and Herzegovina (FBiH) in favor of the Export-Import Bank of China to secure a loan to power utility EPBiH does not constitute state aid within the meaning of Article 18(1)(c) of the Treaty.